strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 - Connected Git repository: to change the branch of the GitHub repository used for your project (see [Modifying GitHub repository branch](#modifying-github-repository-branch)).
 - Selected region: to see the hosting region of the project.
 - Debug info: to see the internal project name for the project.
 This is useful for support purposes.
-- Delete project: to permanently delete your Strapi Cloud project.
+- Delete project: to permanently delete your Strapi Cloud project (see [Deleting Strapi Cloud project](#deleting-strapi-cloud-project)).

 ![Project settings](/img/assets/cloud/settings.png)